Changelog

 - Project-specific standards that inform every review

-- Lookup order: project root, then .claude/Technical.md
+- Lookup order: project root, then .candid/Technical.md

 - Issue category: 📜 Standards Violation